OrangeTrashBin/notes/Hardware/cse141L_report1.md

   | General Purpose Registers | 3-31| --- |
 - Branch Operations

-  TODO.
-What types of branches are supported?
-How are the target addresses calculated?
-What is the maximum branch distance supported?
-How do you accommodate large jumps?
+  There are three types of branching operation that is supported by our machine:
+  - `bne`
+  - `bl`
+  - `bg`

+  The address of these braches are calculated relatively, and the maximum distance supoorted is $$2^$$ lines, currently.
 - Addressing
   - Jump(Direct)
     - Enabled: Yes